-In 2018, the Austrian National Library, one of the country’s most venerable cultural and academic institutions, will be celebrating its 650th anniversary.
-You can look forward to a colourful table of events and are invited to join us in celebrating our » rich history.
+In 2018, the Austrian National Library, one of the country’s most venerable cultural and academic institutions, was celebrating its 650th anniversary.

 Exhibitions marking the anniversary year

-The Literature Museum’s temporary exhibition at the Grillparzerhaus will be devoted to » Central Figures of Viennese Modernism: the composer Alban Berg, the philosopher Ludwig Wittgenstein, and the journalist, art patron, and legendary salonière Berta Zuckerkandl.
+The Literature Museum’s temporary exhibition at the Grillparzerhaus was devoted to » Central Figures of Viennese Modernism: the composer Alban Berg, the philosopher Ludwig Wittgenstein, and the journalist, art patron, and legendary salonière Berta Zuckerkandl.

 Further events during the anniversary year

-On 6 May 2018, the Austrian National Library will invite all those interested to a big Open House event.
-This will be a rare occasion to look behind the scenes of Austria’s largest library.
+On 6 May 2018, the Austrian National Library invited all those interested to a big Open House event.
+This was a rare occasion to look behind the scenes of Austria’s largest library.

-“Rethinking Libraries – From the Historical Library to the Library of the Future” is the title of an academic symposium to be held.
-Moreover, in a series entitled “The Library in Film”, Vienna’s Metro Kinokulturhaus will present cinematographic works starring libraries and books.
-The programme at the Literature Museum will feature authors in several of talks and readings; for example, they will look into the dilemma of “Reading!
+“Rethinking Libraries – From the Historical Library to the Library of the Future” was the title of an academic symposium to be held.
+Moreover, in a series entitled “The Library in Film”, Vienna’s Metro Kinokulturhaus presented cinematographic works starring libraries and books.
+The programme at the Literature Museum featured authors in several of talks and readings; for example, they looked into the dilemma of “Reading!
 But what?”
-In addition, a gala concert and the Musical Salons will highlight the importance and radiant energy of music.
+In addition, a gala concert and the Musical Salons highlighted the importance and radiant energy of music.